Problems in newborns may develop

 Gestational age refers to how far along the fetus is.
 Many issues that affect newborns are related to the gestational age because it reflects the newborn's degree of physical maturity at birth.
-The gestational age is the number of weeks that have passed since the first day of the mother's last menstrual period.
+The gestational age is the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
 This time frame is often adjusted according to other information doctors receive, including the results of early ultrasound scans, which give additional information regarding the gestational age.
 Babies are estimated to be due (the due date) at a gestational age of 40 weeks.

 Newborns are classified by gestational age as

 Doctors also use the results of a physical examination and the physical features of the newborn (see Physical Features of a Premature Newborn) to confirm gestational age.

 Problems in a newborn may have begun before birth.